 Reverting to a Paleo Diet

-In a few studies over the past decade, randomized, controlled trials (RCTs) have compared tribal (or “paleolithic”/“hunter–gatherer”) diets to modern ones.
+In a few studies over the past decade, randomized, controlled trials (RCTs) have compared “paleolithic”/“hunter–gatherer” diets to modern ones.
 As you would expect, the prototypical Paleo diet is completely devoid of refined sugars, processed flour, and many acellular foods.
 Most experimental Paleo diets excluded dairy and legumes, while favoring lean meats, fish, eggs, vegetables, fruits, nuts, and seeds.
 These studies demonstrate that a Paleo diet has a lot to offer those with perturbed lipid markers, metabolic syndrome, and diabetes.

 The Paleo diet outperforms many standard “heart-healthy” diets.